flycser/bursty/README.md

 This is a demo using simple model in the KDD paper.

-Number of tate: 3 (See more details in impl/kdd_model.py)
+Number of state: 3 (See more details in impl/kdd_model.py)

 **input**